CMU-Perceptual-Computing-Lab/openpose/doc/3d_reconstruction_demo.md

 ## Using a Different Camera Brand
+You can copy and modify the OpenPose 3-D demo to use any camera brand by:

+1. You can optionally turn off the `WITH_FLIR_CAMERA` while compiling CMake.
+2. Copy any of the `examples/tutorial_wrapper/*.cpp` examples (we recommend `2_user_synchronous.cpp`).
+3. Modify `WUserInput` and add your custom code there.
+Your code should fill `Datum::name`, `Datum::cameraMatrix`, `Datum::cvInputData`, and `Datum::cvOutputData` (fill cvOutputData = cvInputData).
+4. Remove `WUserPostProcessing` and `WUserOutput` (unless you want to have your custom post-processing and/or output).

-You can copy and modify the OpenPose 3-D demo to use any camera brand, by modifying the frames producer.
-For that, you would need to provide your custom code to retrieve synchronized images from your cameras, as well as their intrinsic and extrinsic camera parameters.
+Note that your custom code should retrieve synchronized images from your cameras or any other source, as well as their intrinsic and extrinsic camera parameters.